LukeBob-zz/Twilio-python/README.md

 # RoboPing

-**RoboPing** is a bot that pings your server every 20 seconds. if it gets no response it texts your mobile through the Twillio API
+**RoboPing** is a bot that pings your server every 20 seconds. if it gets no response it texts your mobile through the **Twillio API**.